RobotWebTools/rclnodejs/scripts/npmjs-readme.md

 # rclnodejs [![Build Status](https://travis-ci.org/RobotWebTools/rclnodejs.svg?branch=develop)](https://travis-ci.org/RobotWebTools/rclnodejs)

-`rclnodejs` is a Node.js client for Robot Operating System (ROS) v2.0.
-It provides extremely simple & easy API for ROS 2.0 programming, the following example shows how to create a ROS 2.0 node and then publish a string message in only 6 lines of code.
+`rclnodejs` is a Node.js client for the Robot Operating System (ROS) v2.0.
+It provides a simple and easy JavaScript API for ROS 2.0 programming.
+TypeScript declarations are included to support use of rclnodejs in TypeScript projects.

+The following JavaScript example demonstrates how to create a ROS 2.0 node and then publish a string message in only 6 lines of code.

 ``` JavaScript
 const rclnodejs = require('rclnodejs');